Turkey | Travel Guide

-Merhaba intrepid explorers and welcome to our Turkey travel guide - the only place to find out everything you need to know before you travel.
+Merhaba intrepid explorers and welcome to our Turkey travel guide - the best place to find everything you need to know before you travel.

-From east meeting west in the magical capital of Istanbul to a lazy week on a deckchair on Turkey's warm southern coast; from adventures at the bazaar to a drive through the fairy-chimneys of Cappadocia; Turkey has something for every holiday.
+From east meeting west in the magical capital of Istanbul to a lazy week on a deckchair on Turkey's warm southern coast, adventures at the bazaar or a drive through the fairy-chimneys of Cappadocia - Turkey has something for everyone.

 Getting to Turkey

-Turkey is a large country, but most tourist will fly into one of the main airports in western Turkey - as this is where most of the resorts are located.
-The main airports are found in Istanbul, Dalaman, Bodrum and Antalya.
+Turkey is a large country but most tourists will fly into one of the main airports in western Turkey as this is where most of the resorts are.
+The main airports are in Istanbul, Dalaman, Bodrum and Antalya.

-Flight time is around 4 hours, and the cost for flights is about the same no matter which airport you choose to fly into - the choice will mostly come down to where you plan on spending your time once you reach Turkey.
+The average flight time is around 4 hours and the cost of flights is roughly the same no matter which airport you choose to fly into.
+The choice will mostly come down to where you plan on spending your time once you get to Turkey.

 Turkey is a transcontinental country as it spans South Eastern Europe and Western Asia.

 Thinking of travelling to Turkey but not sure what to expect when you're there?
 We spoke to one of our team who visited Turkey with her family in the summer of 2020:

 What was it like at the airport?